-Whilst you are here, you can join The Royal and Ancient Polar Bear Society, committed to preserving the Arctic way of life.
+Whilst you are here, you can join the Royal and Ancient Polar Bear Society, founded in 1963 and committed to preserving the Arctic way of life.
 You can only join by showing up, so the silver and enamel membership pin is quite exclusive.

 The Barents Sea and the natural harbour have always been the basis for life up here.
 Shipping and fishing are the traditional industries, supplemented by natural gas.
 Since the 2006-opening of Snøhvit Natural Gas Field, just 140 km offshore, Hammerfest has become somewhat of a boomtown.
-Other alternative forms of energy are also being explored, thus keeping with tradition, as this was the first city in Northern Europe to install street lights, the alternative energy of the day in 1891.
+Other alternative forms of energy are also being explored, thus keeping with tradition, as this was the first city in Northern Europe to install streetlights, the alternative energy of the day in 1891.

 Struve and his geodetic arc

 The Struve Geodetic Arc is a chain of 34 survey points reaching from Hammerfest to the Black Sea, passing through 10 countries along the way.
-The points are marked in various way on its route southwards – it could be a hole drilled in a rock, an iron cross, a cairn, or an obelisk or column, as here in Hammerfest.
+The points are marked in various ways on its route southwards – it could be a hole drilled in a rock, an iron cross, a cairn, or an obelisk or column, as here in Hammerfest.